 Alien Starships Headed Our Way?
-Study: Fast Radio Bursts Could Power Light Sails
+Fast Radio Bursts Could Power Light Sails

 “That’s big enough to carry living passengers across interstellar or even intergalactic distances,” Lingam noted.

 Such a statement conjures up the idea of alien exploration starships or even colony vessels traveling through space, the stuff of science fiction books and films.
 But to actually work, the transmitters would have to keep a continuous beam of energy on the light sails to provide the necessary power to move through space.
-The reason observers on Earth have been able to see the fast radio bursts, Loeb and Lingam suggest, is due to the light sail and its home planet, star and galaxy are all moving relative to our planet, resulting in the beam sweeping across the sky and pointing in our direction for only a brief moment.
+The reason observers on Earth have been able to see the fast radio bursts, Loeb and Lingam suggest, is due to the light sail and its home planet, star, and galaxy are all moving relative to our planet, resulting in the beam sweeping across the sky and pointing in our direction for only a brief moment.

 The authors, whose study has been accepted for publication in Astrophysical Journal Letters, admit that their work is speculative.
 When asked if fast radio bursts might actually be the product of some construct of an alien civilization, Loeb answered that science would be the ultimate determinant.